DevelopIntelligenceBoulder/capstone-spec/milestones.md

-Pre-work for instructor
+# Pre-work for instructor
 - Make the repos and the devops projects in GitHub
 - register the class members to the repos
 - Make the user stories
 - Tech Spec doc for the application
-- Pick leaders: Front end, API, dB

-1
+# 1
 Brainstorming on the app; team distribution
 Allocate team to the SCM and the DevOps
 SQL setup (ORM? tables first? teardown/refresh SQL script?)
 UI team does wireframes
 Documentation: prep the capstone doc

-2
+# 2
 SCM
 Blank apps for front end/api
 Begin development:
 - API (full travel to the controller for a request)
 - Front end UI team starts making static web pages
 - Front end JS team starts making API calls
-DevOps: Make deployment environments (client and API and dB) Azure Static Web Apps (preview)
+DevOps: Make deployment environments (client and API and dB) on Azure

-3
+# 3
 Build out the rest of the API routes
 Front end UI/JS teams connect pages to functions - make HTML dynamically DevOps team makes the API pipeline

-4
+# 4
 Development

-5
+# 5
-Development

-6
-Development

-7
-Freeze development/prep for capstone presentation (coaching presenters, flesh out document. )
+Freeze development/prep for capstone presentation (coach presenters, flesh out document)

-Capstone presentation:
-We set the stage
-1. Doc team
-2. Front end
-3. API
-4. dB

-Three leaders give their folks speaking time